cjus/hydra-aws-docker-article/README.md

 ## Recap

 In this article, we saw how to build a simple microservice, containerize it, and use the same container on an AWS EC2 instance.
 Granted, there are lots of different ways of doing this.
-The example here is intended to be one simple approach to get you started.
+The example here is intended to be just one simple approach to get you started.
 With small modifications, you would be able to create lots of different services running across many machines.

 The examples in this article and the online [docker documentation](https://docs.docker.com/) should give you the tools you need to get started with microservices in the cloud.